 - Bald of Evil: His mask exposes the top of his head and he's completely bald with pale sickly skin.

 - The Beastmaster: He has an enormous genetically modified cobra named Serpentor that he keeps as a pet, which was made for him by Mindbender.
 He feeds at least two minions to it over the course of the series, and it almost eats McCullen before he agrees to turn over MARS Industries to COBRA.

 - Big Bad: As usual, he is the main villain.

 - Cool Mask: As usual, he wears an impressive mask over his face..

 - Corrupt Corporate Executive: He's the head of COBRA Industries

-- Jerkass: Even peeling back his megalomaniacal sociopathy, Cobra Commander can just be a garden variety asshole.
-Episode 24 basically had him be a micromanaging superior to the Baroness as she piloted the driller, constantly complaining and belittling her performance.
+- Jerkass: Even peeling back his megalomaniacal sociopathy, Cobra Commander can oft just be a garden variety asshole.
+Episode 24 basically had him be a micromanaging superior to the Baroness as she piloted the excavator, constantly complaining and belittling her performance.

 - Knight of Cerebus: In this installment, he's been developed into a rich blend of Corrupt Corporate Executive, Magnificent Bastard, and Villain with Good Publicity; it's working.
 In the season finale, he's no longer a Villain with Good Publicity now that he's exposed.
 That also means he won't hold back.